MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 ---

-# Data handling in Copilot for Sales
+# Data handling in Microsoft 365 Copilot for Sales

 This article gives you an overview of how data is handled in Copilot for Sales.